lijianhua1205/mes/README.md

-# ofbiz-aps
+# ofbiz-mes
-a mes project base on ofbiz for industry 4.0,provide web interface for isuperaps
+a mes project base on ofbiz for industry 4.0